Ectopic pregnancy: Ultrasonography and β-hCG

 Algorithm of the management of a pregnancy of unknown location, that is, a positive pregnancy test but no pregnancy is found on transvaginal ultrasonography.
 If serum hCG at 0 hours is more than 1000 IU/L and there is no history suggestive of complete miscarriage, the ultrasonography should be repeated as soon as possible.

 Where no intrauterine pregnancy (IUP) is seen on ultrasound, measuring β-human chorionic gonadotropin (β-hCG) levels may aid in the diagnosis.
-The rationale is that a low β-hCG level may indicate that the pregnancy is intrauterine but yet too small to be visible on ultrasonography.
+The rationale is that a low β-hCG level may indicate that the pregnancy is intrauterine but too small to be visible on ultrasonography.
 While some physicians consider that the threshold where an intrauterine pregnancy should be visible on transvaginal ultrasound is around 1500 mIU/mL of β-hCG, a review in the JAMA Rational Clinical Examination Series showed that there is no single threshold for the β-human chorionic gonadotropin that confirms an ectopic pregnancy.
 Instead, the best test for a pregnant woman is a high-resolution transvaginal ultrasound.
 The presence of an adnexal mass in the absence of an intrauterine pregnancy on transvaginal sonography increases the likelihood of an ectopic pregnancy 100-fold (LR+ 111).
 When there are no adnexal abnormalities on transvaginal sonography, the likelihood of an ectopic pregnancy decreases (LR- 0.12).
-An empty uterus with levels higher than 1500 mIU/mL may be evidence of an ectopic pregnancy, but may also be consistent with an intrauterine pregnancy, which is too small to be seen on ultrasound.
+An empty uterus with levels higher than 1500 mIU/mL may be evidence of an ectopic pregnancy, but it may also be consistent with an intrauterine pregnancy, which is too small to be seen on ultrasound.
 If the diagnosis is uncertain, it may be necessary to wait a few days and repeat the blood work.
 This can be done by measuring the β-hCG level approximately 48 hours later and repeating the ultrasound.
 The serum hCG ratios and logistic regression models appear to be better than absolute single serum hCG level.
 If the β-hCG falls on repeat examination, this strongly suggests a spontaneous abortion or rupture.
 The fall in serum hCG over 48 hours may be measured as the hCG ratio, which is calculated as: